 The site enjoys fantastic views across the Harbour towards Historic Portsmouth, the main berthing area for the Royal Navy's largest vessels, and south towards the Spinnaker Tower in Portsmouth Harbour and the Solent.

 A number of the historic buildings have been restored including the Bakery which features the original iron ovens used to bake bread for the navy in the 19th century.
-The Bakery re-opened in November 2016 as The Victualler Bar & Restaurant.

 For more information about the businesses and organisations at Royal Clarence Yard, click here.